 - Leon province in northern Spain, built with with 0.40 mpp imagery and 30 meter elevation.
 3,385 buildings generated with CityEngine were compiled into the terrain in the towns of Fabero, Lilo de Bierzo, Otero de Naraguantes, Fontoria, Sesamo, Vega de Espinareda, La Espino, and Espinareda de Vega.
 Modeled towns also contain streetlights with light lobes and powerlines.
 Several roads were populated with OSM road data.

-- Los Llanos Albacete Air Base (LEAB), built with 0.40 mpp imagery of Albacete province and 10 meter elevation of the air base.
-The province is populated with over 45,000 trees.
-The airfield includes 115 geospecific building models placed along the flight-line, Illuminated airport guidance signs, taxiway markings, and PAPI and runway lights.
+- Los Llanos Albacete Air Base (LEAB), home of the NATO Tactical Leadership Program (TLP), built with 0.40 mpp imagery of Albacete province and 10 meter elevation of the air base.
+The air base includes 115 geospecific building models placed along the flight-line, Illuminated airport guidance signs, taxiway markings, and PAPI and runway lights.
 The air base models were built from publicly available photos and then geolocated on the terrain in Scenario Editor.
 Building models generated with CityEngine were compiled into the terrain of the city of Alabacete; buildings contain emissive light-map textures for nighttime lighting.
+The province is populated with over 45,000 trees.

 The terrain of the Ukraine includes a high-resolution, geotypical urban MOUT site situated in the city area of Kharkiv.
 This detailed model of five unique city blocks is comprised of over 40 buildings in different configurations conducive to urban combat training.
 Detailed multi-level interiors of residential and office buildings, such as walls, hallways, stairwells, windows, doorways, and attics, enable trainees to reproduce natural firing positions within training exercises.
 The virtual MOUT model also makes extensive use of street elements such as fences, street lights, utility poles and cables, and street and park furniture.